threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_interstellar.md

 Asset Issuer: GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47!
 ![/image alt text](./img/interstellar_add_asset.png)

-* The Asset is now added to your account, to trade the asset however you will have to create a trustline, you can do this by clicking on the "Trust Asset" Button.
+* The Asset is now added to your account, to trade the asset however you will have to create a trustline, you could do this by clicking on the "Trust Asset" Button.

 ![](./img/interstellar_trust_asset.png )